tanuj312001/ChicagoCrime-SQL-analysis/README.md

 ---------------------|
 202536|

-* With 202,536 reported crimes, businesses operating in Chicago might need to consider security measures, especially if these numbers are increasing year over year.
+ #### -With 202,536 reported crimes, businesses operating in Chicago might need to consider security measures, especially if these numbers are increasing year over year.

 ### 2. What were the top 5 crime types?